{{ summary.heading }}

 FAQ:

-The schedule should include every conductor that must be counted for the fill check.
-Enter equipment grounding conductors as their own line when they are present in the raceway.
+Enter every conductor that must be counted for the fill check.
+The input help explicitly notes that equipment grounding conductors count for conduit fill when they are present in the raceway.